 - 3/4 cup extra-virgin olive oil

-- 3 cups baby kale
+- 3 cups baby kale rinsed and dried

 - 1 tablespoon fresh whole leaf parsley fine chopped

 - 4 tablespoons Apple cider or apple juice

 - 2 teaspoon honey

 - 2 granny smith apples washed, cored and cut in slices

 - 1/4 cup sunflower seeds